Wacky-Mole/WackysDatabase/README.md

 Submit pull requests to https://github.com/Wacky-Mole/WackysDatabase .
 The primary purpose of this mod is to edit objects, not to create clones/mocks.

+A mispelling like "Like <colorz = blue> Hi</color>?" or dmg modifier that is wrong can break Azu show container contents

 (Note!: If you want the game to have default values, close the game and delete the wackysDatabase folder).